calvinhsia/WordScapeBlazorWasm/README.md

 1. **Start the Game**: Click "Play WordScape" from the home page or "New Game" in the game
 2. **Form Words**: Click and drag around the letter circle to select letters in sequence
 3. **Submit Words**: Click "Submit" to check if your word is valid
+4. **View Word History**: All guessed words appear in the Found Words list with color coding
+5. **Look Up Definitions**: Click any word in the Found Words list to see its dictionary definition
-4. **Find All Words**: Try to find all possible words to complete the puzzle
+6. **Find All Words**: Try to find all possible words to complete the puzzle
-5. **Customize**: Use the Settings panel to adjust word length preferences
+7. **Customize**: Use the Settings panel to adjust word length preferences

 ## Game Rules

 - Words must be at least 3 characters long (configurable)
 - Letters can only be used from the available circle
-- Words must be valid dictionary words
+- Words must be valid dictionary words to get colored appropriately
 - Each letter can be used once per word
 - Points are awarded based on word length (length × 10)
+- All guessed words are tracked for your reference

 ## Technical Details